google-research/skai/docs/setup.md

 ```

-**Note about Python version:** As of June 1, 2022, the latest version of Dataflow supports Python versions 3.7, 3.8, and 3.9.
+**Note about Python version:** As of December 21, 2022, the latest version of Dataflow supports Python versions 3.7-3.10.
 Please make sure that your workstation's Python installation is one of these versions.
 If not, you will have to manually install a compatible version of Python.
 See [here](https://cloud.google.com/dataflow/docs/support/beam-runtime-support) for more information.

 ### Install Google Cloud SDK